Deployment

 Home network & NAS

-For deploying on home hardware like Synology, QNAP, or Raspberry Pi — with tunnels (Cloudflare, Tailscale, FRP) to expose your instance to the internet — see Home Network & NAS.
+For Synology, QNAP, TrueNAS, Unraid, or Raspberry Pi — with Cloudflare/Tailscale/FRP tunnels — see Home Network & NAS.